vaibhav-gupta10/SpotifySongRec/README.md

 Contributions to SpotifyRecommender are welcome!
 If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.
 Please ensure that your contributions align with the project's objectives and follow best practices.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for both personal and commercial purposes.

 ## Acknowledgments